LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/methods/methods.md

 ### initialize (with SDK properties object)

 To allow user interaction, the Messaging Mobile SDK must be initiated.
 This API initializes the resources required by the SDK; all subsequent API calls.
-Except for the handlePush, assume that the SDK has been initialized.
+Except for the handlePushMessage, assume that the SDK has been initialized.

 When the conversation screen is displayed, the server connection for messaging will be established.
 If a user session is already active and an additional SDK init call is made, it will be ignored and will not start an additional session.
 This method gets InitLivePersonProperties, which includes the properties needed for the init phase of the SDK.